-This project examines the role that a group physical activity program plays in the life of individuals with Parkinson’s disease, and is part of a larger interdisciplinary program of research examining stability, mobility, communication, and psychological well-being.
+This line of research examines the role that physical activity plays in the life of individuals with Parkinson’s disease, and is part of a larger interdisciplinary program of research examining stability, mobility, communication, and psychological well-being.
 Parkinson’s disease has numerous physical and psychological effects on patients, and physical activity may play a role in alleviating or helping patients cope with some of these challenges.
-In this study, we are recruiting individuals who have experience participating in a boxing-based physical activity program for people with Parkinson's disease.
-We are exploring participants' perceptions and understanding of the effect that participation has on their psychological and social well-being, and coping with Parkinson's.
+We are examining psychological and social experiences of participants group physical activity programs for people with Parkinson's disease, as well as how psychological effects of exercise are integrated with outcomes in other domains.